Examples

 GroovyWebSocketTopic.sendJsonMessage(topicGUID, msg)

-This example is designed to demonstrate a dynamic message.
+This example is intended to illustrate a dynamic message.
 The message consists of a random number.
-This number is generated by a Groovy script and transferred to a variable.
-A global timer triggers the script every 10 seconds.
-In this way, a new random number is generated every 10 seconds, which is then displayed in an edit field and automatically updated every 10 seconds by a WebSocket action.
+This is generated by a Groovy script and assigned to a variable.
+A global timer triggers the Groovy script every 10 seconds.
+This means that a new random number is generated every 10 seconds and, using a WebSocket action, is displayed in an input field and automatically updated every 10 seconds.

 As in the "Simple Message" example

-An application "Display random number" was created and the topic "Topic random number" was created in the properties of the application.
+An application named "Display Random Number" was created, and the "Topic-Random Number" topic was created in the application's properties.

 function displayRandomNumber() {